 We are a team of Biomedical engineers with interdisciplinary background in Electronics, signal processing, molecular biology, optics and nanotechnology with collaborations with clinicians and researchers in the Boston Area.
 We are always looking for enthusiastic highly motivated individuals to join our team.
 Check out the current openings here.

-New Frontiers in Placenta ImagingCheckout our review paper here, headed by Chris Nguyen, on placenta imaging with Dr. Mary Wallingford group!
+Publication on Frontiers in Placenta ImagingCheckout our review paper here, headed by Chris Nguyen, on placenta imaging with Dr. Mary Wallingford group!
 We are excited about this collaboration and new directions for photoacoustic and photodynamic therapy!

 Study on LED-Photoacoustic Imaging for imaging tumor vasculature is now published